cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   giving Lanbec'h guards when he's attacked to keep the focus on just surviving, rather than trying to kill him.
 The guards do drop gold when killed, though, to make sure they aren't TOO overpowering.
-In later versions: give Lanbec'h more recruits, add a few more events
+In later versions: give Lanbec'h more recruits, add a few more events, increase amount of gold Lanbec'h gets from getting attacked
 18 Northern Alliance: again, mostly just gold tweaks.
 I also tried to make Shan Taum more defensive so he'd defend more against Howgarth rather than killing your green side of orcish allies, but that didn't really work.
 I